wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365-developer/identity-application-types/includes/3-exercise-single-page-applications.md

 ## Summary

-In this exercise, you learned how to create, configure, and use Azure AD applications that use data returned from Microsoft Graph in single-page applications by using the OAuth 2.0 implicit grant flow.
+In this exercise, you learned how to create and configure a single-page application that will use an Azure AD application to issue an authenticated request to Microsoft Graph using the OAuth 2.0 implicit grant flow.